apache/jackrabbit-filevault/src/site/markdown/packagetypes.md

 Container packages act as deployment vehicle and don't contain regular nodes.
 Only OSGi bundles, configuration and sub packages (for use with the [OSGi Installer](https://sling.apache.org/documentation/bundles/jcr-installer-provider.html)) are allowed.
 In addition also sub packages below `/etc/packages/...` are supported.

-Containers may be nested which means they may contain itself packages of type `container`.
+Containers may be nested which means they may contain themselves packages of type `container`.

 Mixed Package